Exercise trends: Canada

 Obese people are less active than their normal weight counterparts.
 In Canada, 27.0% of sedentary men are obese as opposed to 19.6% of active men.
 Lean people are more fidgety than their obese counterparts; this relationship is maintained even if normal weight people eat more or the obese person loses weight.

 National data indicates that only 10% of Canadian youth are meeting the guideline for screen time of less than 2 hours per day.
 As well, although 2/3 of families live close enough for their children to bike or walk to school, only 1/3 report actually walking to school and 80% report never having cycled to school.

 Asia and China

 A study from China found urbanization reduced daily energy expenditure by about 300–400 kcal and going to work by car or bus reduced it by a further 200 kcal.
+Rapid urbanization and modernization in China, particularly between 1991 and 2006, have been correlated with increasing sedentary activity and lifestyles, leading to a significant decline in physical activity levels.

 A rapid decline in physical activity has occurred between the 1980s and the 2000s.
 The decline in physical activity is attributed to increasing technology in the workplace and changing leisure activities.
 In 1989 65% of Chinese had jobs that required heavy labor.
 This decreased to 51% in the year 2000.

 Among Asian children between 1917 and 2003 little change has been seen in power and speed however endurance has decreased substantially in the last 10–15 years.